Oleffa/LeagueAI/README.md

 - Vayne

 ## Missing Objects
-- All champions except vayne
+- More champions
 - Add Red inhibitors, nexus, super minions
 - Add Blue towers, nexus, inhibitors, minions

 ## Abstract
-The task is to create an agent that is able to play 3rd person massive multiplayer online battle arena games (MOBA) like League of Legends, Dota 2 and Heroes of the Storm with the same input as a human player.
+The task is to create an agent that is able to play 3rd person massive multiplayer online battle arena games (MOBA) like League of Legends, Dota 2 and Heroes of the Storm with the same input as a human player, namely vision.
 Since League of Legends does not provide an interface to the game, object detection is used.
-In this project a python implementation of Yolo v3 object detector and a way of randomly generating an infine amout of training data is introduced.
+In this project a python implementation of Yolo v3 object detector and a way of randomly generating an infinite amout of training data is introduced.

 ## Object detection
-TODO: Describe the object detector was implemented and can be used
+For more information on the object detector refer to my technical report at: https://arxiv.org/abs/1905.13546 or directly to the YOLOv3 website [2]

 ## Installation/Usage
 TODO